top of page

 1. Time

-Most untrained editors won't know what running heads are, or a style sheet (not to be confused with a style guide), or the difference between an en dash and an em dash.
-This can mean the difference between a so-so edit and one that makes your writing shine.
+When you hire an editor, you're getting a professional who has invested years or even decades learning, refining and updating their skills.
+There are best practices, editing conventions and a code of ethics that only trained editors will implement.
+Many untrained editors won't know what running heads are, or a style sheet (not to be confused with a style guide), or the difference between an en dash and an em dash.
+Some might not even check facts or run consistency checks.
+This can mean the difference between a bumpy reading experience – which can lose your audience – and a smooth one.

-Freelance editors are running a business, just like everyone else, so they need to invest in equipment, software, subscriptions, web hosting (if they have a website), utilities, accountancy fees, professional associations and training.
-If we didn’t, we wouldn’t be able to edit at the level we do – or meet the needs of your project.
+Freelance editors are running a business, just like everyone else, so they need to invest in equipment, software (e.g. PerfectIt, Word), subscriptions (e.g. Macquarie Dictionary), web hosting (if they have a website), utilities, accountancy fees, professional associations and training.
+If we didn’t do these things, we wouldn’t be able to edit at the level we do – or meet the needs of your project.

 Summing up: Why are book editors so expensive?

-Editing is a skill – and it can't be pawned off to Grammarly or ChatGPT (at least, not yet).
-It requires an investment of time, knowledge, experience and tools, which is why editors charge what they do.
+Editing is a nuanced skill – and it can't be outsourced to Grammarly or ChatGPT.
+It requires an investment of time, knowledge, experience and tools, which is why professional editors charge premium rates.

-If you’re nervous about spending four figures on a copyeditor, you can always submit your manuscript to a traditional publisher.
+If you’re nervous about spending money on a copyeditor, you can always submit your manuscript to a traditional publisher.
 But if you’ve ever done this, you’ll know how competitive it can be.
-Plus, it can take publishers months to get back to you – if you hear from them at all!
+Plus, it can take publishers months to get back to you.

 For those who go down the self-publishing route, copyediting and proofreading are non-negotiables and should be factored into your publication budget.
 And while book editors can’t guarantee a bestseller (it takes more than just top-notch editing to get your book noticed), they'll help you polish your writing until it's the best version it can be!